EKIN OK

 Picture

-My primary research stream focuses on consumer-brand relationships.
-In my dissertation, I explore why some consumers avoid commitment and tend to have fleeting relationships with service providers.
-I am also passionate about understanding how consumers' social identities, interpersonal relationships, and perceptions of others influence their decision-making, and currently pursue this research stream in three contexts: (1) The effect of romantic breakups on consumers' switching behavior, (2) Political identity and service evaluations, and (3) Prosocial gift-giving between friends.
+My primary research is in consumer behaviour, with a particular focus on identity, social influence, and interpersonal relationships.
+I am passionate about understanding how consumers' social identities and perceptions of others influence their decision-making, and currently pursue this research stream in several contexts: (1) The effect of romantic breakups on consumers' switching behavior, (2) The role of racial and political identity in everyday consumption decisions, and (3) Prosocial gift-giving.

-Lastly, I also research the role of various individual differences as they relate to (im)moral decision-making.
+My secondary research program is in moral and ethical judgments.
+In this stream, my papers examine the role of various individual differences as they relate to (im)moral decision-making.

 Powered by Create your own unique website with customizable templates.